 Hogg Foundation for Mental Health has been promoting mental health in Texas since 1940.
 It advances mental wellness through grants for research and services across the state and educational programs and networks.

 Indigenous Studies has e a global, comparative focus with a particular strength in the Americas.
 The program supports critical engagements around the languages, cultures, histories, and current struggles of indigenous peoples.

-The Longhorn Center for Civic Engagement serves as The University of Texas at AutƟn’s central resource for those interested in volunteerism and service‐learning throughout the UT and Austn communites.
+The Longhorn Center for Community Engagement serves as The University of Texas at AutƟn’s central resource for those interested in volunteerism and service‐learning throughout the UT and Austn communites.